 According to Ira Friedman, president of CGX, using Avid’s Multi Jet Fusion 3D printing services for both prototyping and manufacturing eliminated the need for extensive upfront capital to injection mold 200 individual parts.

-Want to experience the benefits additive manufacturing for product development and production?
+Contact Us to learn more about the benefits of additive manufacturing for product development and production.

 This post was adapted from the SME Article, Growling AM Industry Shows its True Mettle in Covid-19 Pandemic, which includes highlights from Wohlers Report 2021, produced annually by Wohlers Associates.
 For more information, visit wohlersassociates.com.